epicbinlee/xjdlb.github.io/source/_posts/configure hadoop on ubuntu and connect to eclipse on ubuntu or win10.md

 ---
-title: configure hadoop 2.7.6 on ubuntu and connect to eclipse neon on ubuntu and windows 10
+title: configure hadoop on ubuntu and connect to eclipse on ubuntu or win10
 date: 2018-04-22 12:49:06
 tags: [列表,eclipse,hadoop,configuration]
 categories: configuration